rootstrap/blog/content/Link Tracking with StimulusReflex - Part II.md

 ## Saving the links

-As a last step we just need to add code to actually save the link.
+As a last step, we just need to add code to actually save the link.
 First in the `FormController` and then in the `ShortenedLinkFormReflex`:

 ```javascript
 // app/javascript/controllers/shortened_link_form_controller.js